What is KlavarScore?

 Because the Klavar staff matches perfectly with the keyboard on which the arrangement of keys is the same for each octave, any given note or chord is arranged the same way on the staff with respect to the repeating line pattern, regardless of the octave.
 This is unlike the standard notation in which any given note or chord is arranged on the staff depending upon the octave it is in.

-KlavarScore is not suitable for singing and playing instruments with a variable pitch because it lacks the information to perform the music correctly.
+KlavarScore is not suitable for singing and playing instruments with variable pitch and wind instruments, because it does not have the necessary information to perform the music correctly.

 What is Scrolling KlavarScore?